Skip to contents

 This approach applies Rubin’s Rules for inference after multiple imputation:

-We fit a model to each imputed dataset, dervive a response variable on the CHG score, extract marginal effects or other statistics of interest, and combine the results into a single inference using Rubin’s combining rules.
+We fit a model to each imputed dataset, derive a response variable on the CHG score, extract marginal effects or other statistics of interest, and combine the results into a single inference using Rubin’s combining rules.

 Step 1: Setup and Data Preparation